Cobular/distest/README.md

 A small library used to write automated test for Discord bots.

-Currently in version `0.0.0`, since I'm still getting things set up in here.
+Bulk was written by [DXsmiley](https://github.com/DXsmiley), updated to the rewrite and modified a bit by [me](https://github.com/JacobCover)

+Currently in pre-alpha, since I'm figuring out how this works.
+In addition to the example here, my [main bot](https://github.com/JacobCover/ReplyBot) will be implementing this soon.

 ## Installation